 Me: Agreed.
 I don’t understand why this practice is allowed.
 Giving only this specialty, oncology, compensation for the drugs they prescribe, when others cannot, creates a terrible incentive to over-prescribe chemotherapy.

 Oncologists are one of the highest-compensated specialties for this exact reason.
 I believe it’s about 40 percent of their income that comes from overrides on chemo.

 Even 10 years ago, drug companies were allowed to give cash bonuses to the doctors who prescribed the most.
 That has now been banned by the AMA.
 As it should be.

 But now the drug companies just take them on incredible, all-expense-paid trips, compensating them “in kind” for massively prescribing their drugs.
 A friend recently told me about a small group of oncologists, flown first class, Mercedes picking them up at the airport, to take them to a $30,000 venue to watch horse racing.

 All of this to incentivize them to sell more chemo.

-And the vast majority of chemotherapy being prescribed today is actually the exact same stuff they were prescribing in 1972.
-In the failed Nixon “war on cancer.”
+And the vast majority of chemotherapy being prescribed today is actually the exact same stuff they were prescribing in 1972 as part of Nixon’s failed “war on cancer.”